Optimal Chebyshev Smoothers and One-sided V-cycles: Finite Differences with Geometric Multigrid Poisson

-Results for $n_{c} = n/2$ are shown in \cref{fig:fd-factor-2}, $n_c = n/16$ in \cref{fig:fd-factor-16}.
-In both, multigrid is used to precondition the KSP solver \footnote{ The same results, with multigrid as a solver, are shown in the supplementary materials, \cref{fig:fd-factor-2-solver}, \cref{fig:fd-factor-16-solver}. }.
+Results for $n_{c} = n/2$ are shown in \cref{fig:fd-factor-2}, $n_c = n/8$ in \cref{fig:fd-factor-8}.
+In both, multigrid is used to precondition the GMRES(20) solver.
 In the case $n_c = n/2$ and $L_x=1$ ($C\approx 4$), shown in \cref{fig:fd-factor-2}a,d, the work required, as measured by fine-grid matrix vector products, is minimized for relatively low orders.
-Further, applying the theoretical bounds shown in \cref{fig:critical-c}a, this is the scenario in which the one-sided V-cycle approach \emph{should not} be utilized.
-However, even at moderate grid aspect ratios, such as $L_x=8$, $C\approx 127$ becomes large enough to justify the usage of the one-sided V-cycle approach, especially for the 4th-kind Chebyshev smoothers (\cref{fig:fd-factor-2}b,e) at moderate orders $k=6, \tilde k = 12$.
-This effect becomes even more apparent when $L_x=64$ ($C\approx 3665$), shown in \cref{fig:fd-factor-2}c,f.
+Further, applying the bounds shown in \cref{fig:critical-c}a, this is the scenario in which the one-sided V-cycle approach \emph{should not} be utilized.
+However, even at moderate grid aspect ratios, such as $L_x=8$, $C\approx 132$ becomes large enough to justify the usage of the one-sided V-cycle approach, especially for the 4th-kind Chebyshev smoothers (\cref{fig:fd-factor-2}b,e) at moderate orders $k=6, \tilde k = 12$.
+This effect becomes even more apparent when $L_x=64$ ($C\approx 3668$), shown in \cref{fig:fd-factor-2}c,f.
 In the results for $n_c=n/2$, the 1st-kind with optimized $\lambda_{min}$, 4th-kind, and optimized 4th-kind Chebyshev smoothers greatly outperform the 1st-kind Chebyshev smoother, \emph{especially} at high orders.
 Further, it is observed that both the iteration count and \emph{total work} in matrix-vector products is minimized at high orders for the 1st-kind with optimized $\lambda_{min}$, 4th-kind, and optimized 4th-kind Chebyshev smoothers.
-This is not the case for the 1st-kind Chebyshev smoother.
+This is not the case for the 1st-kind Chebyshev smoother, however.
 This effect of lowering both the iteration count and work has the additional benefit of reducing the number of coarse grid solves required for each iteration, whose cost is not factored in this analysis.